CasimirKaPazi/balhukbar/Grammar.md

 * In the absence of one element the particle **no** is used to connect the two.
 * The contineous absence uses **ńo** just like the absence.

-Inalienable possession is always in the presence (almost only body parts).
+Inalienable possession (almost only body parts) is always in the presence.
+Even if the person talked about is absent.

 <div id='Numeral-System'/>